2022 Brightside Online Therapy Review

 Unlike some other online providers, Brightside does not give you a choice of therapists.
 They use licensed professionals and perform extensive background checks on their providers.
 Brightside therapists are said to specialize in dealing with anxiety and depression.
 They use evidence-based approaches, most notably cognitive behavioral therapy (CBT).

 Brightside’s professionals include psychiatrists, physicians, psychiatric nurse practitioners, and therapists.
 They all have several years of work experience, and have current licenses to practice in 1 or more US states.
 Brightside clients are only matched with therapists that are licensed to practice in their state.

 Brightside’s biggest strength is its convenience and ease-of-use.
 It makes it simple to access both therapy and psychiatric services.
 There are now many online therapy platforms, but not too many that offer both therapy and prescription medication services.
 All you have to do is pay the fee, fill out the assessment, and you are on the way toward receiving help.

 It even chooses your provider for you.
 For comparison, you could wait months for an initial in-person psychiatric appointment.
 With Brightside, you can receive therapy and have medication at your door in a few weeks.

 Confidentiality and Privacy

 Confidentiality is a critical issue for any online platform.
 Indeed, nothing on the internet is immune to hackers.
 Brightside appears to try its best to ensure its clients’ privacy.
-They state that they are HIPAA compliant and use encryption to keep their client’s information private.
+They are HIPAA compliant and use 256 bit SSL encryption to keep their client’s information private.